edbertw/Algorithmic-Trading-NVIDIA-Stocks/README.md

 # Predicting Future NVIDIA Stock Prices and Making Trading Decisions
 ## Overview
 This time series project aims to utilize machine learning algorithms to predict real-time NVIDIA stocks 35 days from now (Until Early August 2024).
 I implemented the powerful autoTS time series library limited to the FBProphet model to accurately predict future stock prices.
-Furthermore, I conducted an analysis of past, current and future stock closing prices to construct a "Momentum" Strategy for Algorithmic Trading.
-This momentum investing is a system of buying stocks or other securities that have had high returns over the past three to twelve months, and selling those that have had poor returns over the same period.
-Hence, if the momentum value is positive, we buy.
-If it's negative, we sell.
+Furthermore, I conducted an analysis of past, current and future stock closing prices to construct a "Momentum" and "Moving Average" Strategy for Algorithmic Trading.
 ## Dataset
 I utilized the yfinance API to gather real time data of Date, Opening Price, Closing Price, Volume of NVIDIA stocks traded in the past 1 year.
 Since there are no missing values in all columns, there is no need to do validation for missing data
 # Results